 For all of us:

-The legal duty to self-isolate came into force on 28 September 2020 and requires people who test positive for Covid-19, or are contacted by NHS Test and Trace, and are required to self-isolate.
+The legal duty to self-isolate came into force on 28 September 2020 and requires people who test positive for Covid-19, or are contacted by NHS Test and Trace, to self-isolate.

 A webpage at https://www.somerset.gov.uk/coronavirus/covid-19-mental-health-information/ provides advice on a range of matters in the current situation including: healthy lifestyles and keeping in touch when isolated; advice for those of us who are self-isolating; supporting children.